Keady

-Keady is a town and civil parish in County Armagh, Northern Ireland.
+Keady is a small historic market town and civil parish in County Armagh, Northern Ireland.
 It is south of Armagh and near the border with the Republic of Ireland.
 It is situated mainly in the historic barony of Armagh with six townlands in the barony of Tiranny.
 It had a population of 3,327 people in the 2021 census.

-A tributary of the River Callan, known as the Clea, flows from its source in Clea Lake (also spelled as Clay Lake) through the middle of the village.
+A tributary of the River Callan, known as the Clea, flows from its source in Clea Lake (also spelled as Clay Lake) through the middle of the town.
 The River Clea once powered Keady's millwheels.
 In the middle of the town, on the banks of the river, stands the Old Mill, which has been converted into workshops and offices.

 History

+At this time the Tyronne o'Neills entered the Fews through Middletown and Madden and left distinctive inheritance in Keady - two sons, Cairbre and Aobh.

+The townland southwest of the village, Rathcarbery is translated as the Fort of Cairbre.
+Keady's main street, Kinelowen means the seeds of owen and the most popular local surname Hughes is a derivative of Aodh, the Anglicised name being Hugh.

+By 1804 the town consisted of Church Street, Main Street and Madden Row with a lane, (Drury Lane) now Davis Street leading up to the original Presbyterian church which was built in 1776.

 The Troubles

 For more information see The Troubles in Keady, which includes a list of incidents in Keady during the Troubles resulting in two or more deaths.